fiaisis/frontend/README.md

 ### `yarn run-frontend`

-Builds the frontend and then navigates to the `SciGateway` folder (assuming it's in an adjacent directory) and runs `yarn start` there.
-A helper script to quickly get SciGateway running with the latest frontend build without needing two terminal windows open.
+A helper script which builds the frontend and then navigates to the `SciGateway` folder (assuming it's in an adjacent directory) and runs `yarn start` there.

 ## Learn more